 13. The number of Corporations in an enterprise [ top ]

-The number of corporations per enterprise is unlimited but increasing the number above 700 is not very easy.
-The max number of corporations that a CEO can start in other countries or directly purchase from others is 700.
+The number of corporations per enterprise can reach above 1000 but increasing the number above 750 is not very easy.
+The max number of corporations that a CEO can start in other countries or directly purchase from others is 750.
+The number is 300 for free players.

 A CEO can purchase shares of corporations on the share market and try to become the largest shareholder.
 Once the CEO is the largest shareholder, the corporation is added to the holdings of the enterprise.

-There is no limit to the number of corporations a CEO can add to her/his holdings using this procedure.
+There is a limit to the number of corporations a CEO can add to her/his holdings using this procedure.
+A CEO can have shares in up to 500 corporations.

-Very large enterprises however are less profitable.
+Very large enterprises however are not always more profitable.
 There is an extra cost involved in the management of a high number of corporations and it will increase with the increasing number of corporations.

 Larger enterprises can produce more profit that smaller ones at any size but the profitability of two enterprises with 500 corporations each, is much better than the profitability of one enterprise with 1000 corporations.